ApcarJo/Frontend-Dental-Clinic/README.md

 <img src="src/img/screenshots/HistoryApp.PNG" width="1000">

-Register with our new bran datepicker
+Register with our new bran datepicker and our smooth MODERN CSS ANIMATION for the inputs

 <img src="src/img/screenshots/registerClient.PNG" width="1000">